Bed Bug Oregon

 Bed Bugs Create Real Stress Even Without Disease Spread

 Bed bugs are not known for spreading disease the way mosquitoes, ticks, or rodents can.
-However, that does not make them a small problem.
+However, that does not make them a small problem, because bites, lost sleep, and stress can still lead to real health effects.
 They can still cause skin irritation, interrupted sleep, anxiety, and a lot of frustration.

 For many households, the emotional side of an infestation feels just as difficult as the pest itself.
 Therefore, fast and organized bedbug control matters for more than just pest reduction.